kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   `CounterSet`, all device entries can be unallocated yet no further claim can fit — `availableDevices` will read high while no partition actually fits.
-Operators must consult `partitionSummary[T].allocatable` (when the driver declared `PartitionTypeAttribute`, this is the canonical signal: how many more devices of partition type `T` still fit under current counter state) or, on pools that fall back to the raw view, `counterSets.counters.available`.
+Operators must consult `partitionSummary[G].allocatable`, which is the canonical signal: how many more devices of that partition type still fit under current counter state.
+On a pool for which no grouping attribute could be resolved, no such signal is published — which is the practical reason drivers are encouraged to declare `PartitionTypeAttribute`, and why `spec.defaultPartitionTypeAttribute` exists as a client-side escape hatch for drivers that have not yet done so.
 - **Consumable / shareable pools.** With the cap-at-1 rule, every device with at least one claim is counted once in `allocatedDevices`.
 A pool of N shareable devices each holding